Schema Markup Example

 Mid-Sized Companies: $2,500-$5,000

-Growing businesses need logos that work at scale—across signage, vehicles, merchandise, digital platforms.
-Complex deliverables justify higher investment.
+Growing businesses need logos that work at scale, across signage, vehicles, merchandise, and digital platforms.
+More complex deliverables justify the higher investment.

 Rebranding (Any Size): $3,000-$10,000+

-Rebranding is more expensive than initial branding.
-Designers must understand your existing brand equity while creating something fresh.
-This requires extensive research and strategic thinking.
+Rebranding costs more than initial branding.
+Designers have to respect your existing brand equity while creating something fresh, and that takes extensive research and strategic thinking.

 Questions People Ask About Logo Design Cost

-A: Professional logos typically cost $1,000-$3,000.
-This ensures strategic thinking, custom design, unlimited revisions, and comprehensive deliverables.
-For comparison: that's 0.1-0.5% of most first-year marketing budgets.
+Professional logos typically cost $1,000 to $3,000.
+That covers strategic thinking, custom design, unlimited revisions, and complete deliverables.
+For perspective, that's 0.1 to 0.5 percent of most first-year marketing budgets.

-A: Possibly, but unlikely. $500 is roughly 10-15 hours of professional design time.
-That's barely enough for research and 1-2 concept rounds.
-A truly custom, strategic logo requires 30-40+ hours of work.
+Possibly, but it's unlikely. $500 is roughly 10 to 15 hours of professional design time, barely enough for research and one or two concept rounds.
+A truly custom, strategic logo takes 30 to 40-plus hours.

-A: Professional logos take 2-4 weeks.
-This includes research (1 week), concept development (1 week), revisions (1 week), and finalization (1 week).
-Faster logos usually mean less strategy and research.
+Professional logos take 2 to 4 weeks: research (about a week), concept development (a week), revisions (a week), and finalization (a week).
+Faster usually means less strategy and research.

-A: A well-designed logo remains relevant for 15-20+ years.
-Avoid trendy elements (heavy shadows, gradients, excessive detail).
+A well-designed logo stays relevant for 15 to 20-plus years.
+Avoid trendy elements like heavy shadows, gradients, and excessive detail.
 Timeless logos are simple, memorable, and scalable.

-Compare that to advertising: a single Google Ad costs $0.50-$5 per click.
-A logo creates impressions that cost fractions of cents over time.
+Compare it to advertising.
+A single Google Ad click costs $0.50 to $5.
+A logo creates impressions that cost fractions of a cent over time.

 How to Get the Best Logo Design Value